vanHoesel/perl-redis-opentracing/README.md

 ## Description

 The example above will use the default Redis server (from `$ENV{REDIS}`) and the Global Tracer (from `$ENV{OPENTRACING_IMPLEMENTATION}`.
-It will create span with the name `Redis::GET`, enriched with package/subroutine name and line number for easy debugging.
+It will create span with the name `Redis::GET`, enriched with package / subroutine name and line number for easy debugging.

 ## Author